GoldenGuillaume/RiotGames/README.md

 ## Install

 Currently not on Nuget, clone the repository and add reference.
-To make it work you need to set a new environment variable called `ASPNETCORE_API_TOKEN` with your API key to be able to launch Http requests.
+To make it work you need to set a new environment variable called `RIOTGAMES_API_TOKEN` with your API key to be able to launch Http requests or to provide an HttpClient already setted to the constructor which take an HttpClient as parameter.

 ## Compatibility